Itzskade/Cursus_42Barcelona/RANK1/FT_PRINTF/README.md

 </p>

 # 💻 Project ft_printf

+## 🧾 Description
 This repository contains the implementation of **ft_printf**, a 42 Common Core project that recreates a simplified version of the standard `printf` function from scratch.
 The goal is to master variadic functions, format parsing, and type-safe output handling using only `write`, `malloc`, and `free`.

 ---